Overwhelm is an increasingly common experience but how many of us really understand what it is and how to manage it.

-Recent months seem to have created two polarised experiences for people, some found it gave respite and reflection from the busyness of their lives and others found it increasingly challenging as health worries, home-schooling and working from home added a new strain to an already hectic life.
+The lockdown months of 2020 seem to have created two polarised experiences for people.
+Some found it gave respite and reflection from the busyness of their lives and others found it increasingly challenging as health worries, home-schooling and working from home added a new strain to an already hectic life.

 Whether you are one or the other, or dance between the two- all of us at some stage have experienced an increase in anxiety or stress and for many this has led to the intense experience of overwhelm.

 Let’s look at why this is happening and how we can support ourselves and those we care for in the face of overwhelm.